jeffreykegler/hoonlint/misc/whitespace.md

 # Jogging hoons

-A jogging element is more often called simply a **jogging**.
+A jogging runechild is more often called simply a **jogging**.
 (Currently all hoons contains at most one jogging.)

-In addition to the jogging, a jogging hoon may contain other elements, either before or after the jogging.
+In addition to the jogging, a jogging hoon may contain other runechildren, either before or after the jogging.
-An element after the jogging is called a **tail**.
+An runechild after the jogging is called a **tail**.
-If there is one element before the jogging, it is called the **head** of the jogging hoon.
+If there is one runechild before the jogging, it is called the **head** of the jogging hoon.
-If there are two elements before the jogging, they are called, in order, the **head** and **subhead** of the jogging.
+If there are two runechildren before the jogging, they are called, in order, the **head** and **subhead** of the jogging.